-Total length (TL) data from the EBS shelf survey were available from 2000-2009 (Table 8).
+Total length (TL) data from the EBS shelf survey were available from 2000-2010 (Table 8).
 The survey takes length measurements for every skate in each haul.
-Each haul where skate lengths were taken was treated as an independent sample.
+An N of 100 for each length composition was used in the model.